Image Credit: Getty Images / AfricaImages

 Sometimes I really do need to eat right away.
 I try to divert myself to another food because I know I’ll feel better about myself.

 My go-to is avocado toast.
-Avocado is a very healthy fat, and healthy fats may help to manage your appetite.
+Avocado is a very healthy fat.
+And healthy fats may help to manage your appetite.
 I spread it on sprouted multigrain bread to satisfy my fat and carb cravings.

 I also prepare a dozen hard-boiled eggs when I have the energy.
 I keep them in the refrigerator as a toast topping or a quick and filling snack.